moetunes/dminiwm/README.md

 ###Recent Changes
 --------------

-27/2/12
+6/3/12

->	Option in the config file to not show a panel when a window is open.
+>	Added option in the config to have new window opened top or bottom of the stack when using atach aside
-    Last focused window is refocused and the mouse moved to it on desktop change

 ###Status
 ------